 Concepts and manipulations of inequalities, absolute value, and functions of one variable: linear, quadratic, absolute value, polynomial, rational, exponential, logarithmic, and trigonometric functions; and introduction to analytic geometry.
-MAT 121 serves as preparation for MAT 131 and MAT 211.
+MAT 121 serves as preparation for MAT 211.
 Algebraic and pictorial points of view are stressed simultaneously.
-Prerequisite: MAT 100 (with grade of C- or higher), or placement.
+Prerequisite: MAT 100 (with grade of C or higher), or placement.
+Offered every fall and spring.